 The Pregnant Workers Fairness Act (PWFA) provides consideration of accommodations to employees who have known limitations related to pregnancy, childbirth, or related medical conditions.
-An employee seeking a PWFA accommodation should contact Todd Newberry, Superintendent, 806-667-3585 to begin the interactive process.
+An employee seeking a PWFA accommodation should contact the business manager to begin the interactive process.